ctnava/rxtechnotes/1_duties_law.md

 Certain federal laws have established pharmacist responsibilities that directly affect pharmacy operations, particularly in how pharmacists interact with patients and manage drug therapy.
 These laws also shape how pharmacy technicians support those processes.

-##### Omnibus Budget Reconcillation Act (OBRA-90 or "the Omnibus", 1990)
+##### ❗❗❗ Counseling, Record Keeping, & Drug Utilization Review (DUR)

-OBRA-90 was a major federal law affecting Medicaid prescription drug programs.
+The ***Omnibus Budget Reconcillation Act (OBRA-90 or "the Omnibus", 1990)*** was a major federal law affecting Medicaid prescription drug programs.
 It mandates that states receiving federal funds must require pharmacists to:

 - 📄 **Maintain Patient Medication Profiles**: Pharmacies must maintain records (on-site for a minimum of 2 years) of a patient’s medication history to support counseling and DUR obligations.
-- 📋 **Conduct Drug Utilization Reviews (DURs)**: Evaluate prescriptions to identify adverse effects, therapeutic duplication, drug–disease contraindications, incorrect dosage or duration, and drug–drug interactions.
+- 📋 **Conduct DURs**: Evaluate prescriptions to identify adverse effects, therapeutic duplication, drug–disease contraindications, incorrect dosage or duration, and drug–drug interactions.
 - 💬 **Offer Counseling to Medicaid Patients**: Pharmacists must “offer to counsel” Medicaid patients on:
   - Proper use of the medication
   - Potential side effects or adverse reactions